almono/TasksDashboard/README.md

 - Vue.js ( version 3 )
 - MySQL with PHPMyAdmin
 - Nginx
-- Mailpit
-- Basic authentication ( with user login and registration )
 - Swagger UI ( to update Swagger endpoints use ```php artisan l5-swagger:generate``` in the main directory )

 ## Environment Variables